Skip to main content

 “So you heard?”
 Jalal did not understand the hint of coldness in her voice.

 “Yes.
 We can hold a court probe for his murder if you want.”
-He reassured tightening his grip on her hand.
+He reassured, tightening his grip on her hand.

 “It’s of no use.”
-She took her hands away from his and looked away out of the window.
+She took her hands away from his and looked out of the window.

 “Why?”
 Jalal frowned at her words again “You know who killed him?”
 His question made Rukaiya’s heart skip a beat.

 “Looters.”
-She spoke plainly “We all know that!”
+She spoke plainly, “We all know that!”

 “Something else worrying you?”
 He held her hand again “I am here to talk.”

 “Why...”
-She stopped as a maid arrived with refreshments and left bowing.
+She stopped as a maid arrived with refreshments and left, bowing.

 “Why did you send Khan Baba away?”
 Her words were more of an accusation.

 “Rukaiya.”
-Jalal reasoned “He was misusing...”
+Jalal reasoned, “He was misusing...”

 For the next two days, the Emperor did not step out of his chambers, not even to meet his mother.
-The Empress on the other hand sat in her own chamber, as well, but took care of the Harem affairs.
+The Empress, on the other hand, sat in her own chamber, as well, but took care of the Harem affairs.
 She wrote a letter to Salima Begum asking about her health and baby, hoping to get a reply soon.

-The afternoon had a sudden downpour and all the ladies of the Padishah Begum’s apartment had gathered on the roof of the Pari Mahal to enjoy the rain.
-A peacock, with its tail, spread out like a colourful Chinese fan, danced around its mate, teasing her, while the ladies laughed.
-Their voices reached Jalal as he twisted and turned in his bed and he got up and walked up to the curtains of his balcony.
+The afternoon had a sudden downpour, and all the ladies of the Padishah Begum’s apartment had gathered on the roof of the Pari Mahal to enjoy the rain.
+A peacock, with its tail spread out like a colourful Chinese fan, danced around its mate, teasing her, while the ladies laughed.
+Their voices reached Jalal as he twisted and turned in his bed, and he got up and walked up to the curtains of his balcony.
 He was about to tell a soldier to order the ladies to tone down their voices when he saw Rukaiya Begum on the roof, with her ladies, and some children, perhaps of the maids’, getting wet in the rain.
-He smiled watching her smile at a distance, from a small gap between two heavy curtains.
+He smiled, watching her smile at a distance, from a small gap between two heavy curtains.
 He missed this carefree Rukaiya.
-She wore his favourite Sharara and it irked him more because her smile tickled his senses.
+She wore his favourite Sharara, and it irked him more because her smile tickled his senses.
 He missed the sense of home she brought with her, and being so close yet so far was a test of his patience indeed.
 But he was angry.
 Not because she questioned him, but because she did not trust that he kept his promises to her.
-He had come all the way from Agra for her, now it was her turn to do her bit to show that she cared.
+He had come all the way from Agra for her; now it was her turn to do her bit to show that she cared.

 Rukaiya Begum stopped as her eyes fell on the balcony of the Khwab Ghar.
-The curtains moved immediately as her eyes fell on them and a shadow walked away.
+The curtains moved immediately as her eyes fell on them, and a shadow walked away.
 She smiled victoriously.
 In a moment or two, a white dove flew into Jalal’s Balcony with a piece of cloth tied to its leg.
 It was the end of her dupatta.
-Jalal inhaled trying not to smile and set the dove free.
+Jalal inhaled, trying not to smile and set the dove free.
 The dove landed on the feet of the Padishah Begum, and she frowned at it.
 The piece of cloth was still tied to its foot.

-“You know Royal ladies don’t walk into the Emperor’s...”
+“You know, Royal ladies don’t walk into the Emperor’s...”
 He stopped as her hand reached his lips.

 “The wife is here to see her husband, at his chamber and...”
 She stopped removing her hand and looked away.